Blaise-93/quizzical-app/ReadMe.md

 volume of US$32.56bn by 2027.
 In the Online Games market, the number of users is expected to amount to 1.2bn users by 2027.

 These and many more is what Quizzical a trivial game has come to join and accomplish to help our lifes more relaxing and greats towards academic puzzles.
-It is highly addictive and makes you want to come back for more
+It is highly addictive and makes you want to come back for mor

 Stacks used: